Brain injuries from contact sports send thousands of children to ER annually, CDC says

-(CNN) - Keeping children active is important for their health but some activities carry more risk than others.
+(CNN) - Keeping children active is important for their health but some activities carry severe risks.

 A new government report lists the sports most likely to send your little ones to the emergency room with a traumatic brain injury.